INTRODUCTION TO PHILOSOPHY OF SCIENCE

 CHAPTER I – Overview

 Both successful science and contemporary philosophy of science are pragmatic.
 In science, as in life, realistic pragmatism is what works successfully.
-This BOOK I is a concise summary of the elementary principles of the contemporary pragmatist philosophy of science, the philosophy that the twentieth century has bequeathed to the twenty-first century.
+This introductory e-book is a concise summary of the elementary principles of the contemporary pragmatist philosophy of science, the philosophy that the twentieth century has bequeathed to the twenty-first century.

 1.01 Aim of Philosophy of Science